 White Sox pitcher Jim Scott fired a 5-0 shutout over the Philadelphia A’s ... and he did it in only 68 minutes!
 It’s the fastest game ever played in team annals.
 He allowed three hits and struck out six.
 Scott won 24 games that year.

 In a doubleheader at Comiskey Park, White Sox shortstop Ron Hansen set a major-league record when he handled 29 chances.
 Boston provided the opposition.
 Chicago won both games, 3-2, with the opener going 14 innings.
 Bob Locker finished both games — earning the win in the opener, and his first save of the season in the nightcap.

-Hansen had 19 chances in the opener — also a major league record for an extra-inning game — and 10 in the nightcap.
+Hansen had 19 chances in the opener — also a major-league record for an extra-inning game — and 10 in the nightcap.

 Thomas played 16 years with the White Sox and remains the franchise leader in most hitting categories.
-The five-time All-Star and Hall-of-Famer won a batting title with the Sox along with four Silver Slugger awards, and was the only player in history to hit at least .300 with at least 20 home runs, 100 RBIs, 100 walks and 100 runs in his first seven seasons.
+The five-time All-Star and Hall-of-Famer won a batting title with the Sox along with four Silver Slugger awards, and is the only player in history to hit at least .300 with at least 20 home runs, 100 RBIs, 100 walks and 100 runs in his first seven seasons.
 He’d have a statue of him unveiled at the stadium in 2011.